Unanimous 9-0 decision in Fulton v. Philadelphia hailed

 Catholic Social Services and three affiliated foster parents sued the city on the basis that the decision violated the Free Exercise and Free Speech Clauses of the First Amendment.
 Chief Justice Roberts confirmed this belief in his opinion on the case.

 “(Catholic Social Services) seeks only an accommodation that will allow it to continue serving the children of Philadelphia in a manner consistent with its religious beliefs; it does not seek to impose those beliefs on anyone else,” Roberts wrote.
 “The refusal of Philadelphia to contract with (Catholic Social Services) for the provision of foster care services unless the agency agrees to certify same-sex couples as foster parents cannot survive strict scrutiny and violates the Free Exercise Clause of the First Amendment.”

-Roberts noted Catholic Social Services does not object to certifying gay or lesbian individuals as single foster parents.
-No same-sex couple ever sought certification from Catholic Social Services, he added, and if one did they would direct the couple to another agency in the city.
+Roberts noted that Catholic Social Services does not object to certifying gay or lesbian individuals as single foster parents or to placing gay and lesbian children.
+No same-sex couple has ever sought certification from Catholic Social Services, he added, and if one did they would direct the couple to another agency in the city.